Hunting and Fishing

 Kamchatka: end of April-May, end of August-October

-Okhotsk and Magadan: May, end of August-October
+Okhotsk and Magadan: May-early June, end of August-October

 AMUR BROWN BEAR